statsig-io/docs/docs/statsig-warehouse-native/guides/assignment_sources.md

 ## Creating a Metric Source

 To create an assignment source, go to the experiments tab in Statsig and go to the Assignment Sources pane.
-We also have a metrics API that lets you create metrics programatically.
+We also have a metrics API that lets you create metrics programmatically.

 An Assignment Source is defined as a SQL query and a mapping of the output columns to specific fields Statsig requires (user identifiers, a `timestamp`, an experiment identifier, and a group identifier).